SPEITCoder/CAN-PR2/report.md

 ![Logs](img/3forwarding1.png)

-In addtion, it is explicitly shown from the log that a forwarding is done to fetch the computed r29 value for sw instruction.
+In addition, it is explicitly shown from the log that a forwarding is done to fetch the computed r29 value for sw instruction.
 ## Special case for <code>lw</code>

 When 0x11ec <code>lw</code> is in EX and MEM stages, <code>slti</code> needs r2 value to enter EX stage, thus this dependency caused a data hazard, solved by a stalling of penalty 1.
 ![Stall](img/3stall.png)

-## Stages striked out
+## Stages stroked out

 ![Flush](img/3flush.png)

-0x11f0 is actually a misprediction produced at 0x11e8, (it is not actually a prediction since the instuction 0x11e8 is an unconditonal jump).
+0x11f0 is actually a misprediction produced at 0x11e8, (it is not actually a prediction since the instruction 0x11e8 is an unconditional jump).
 Thus when 0x11e8 enters EX stage and the CPU spots out that 0x11f0 should not be executed at all, thus it is flushed and the correct instruction is fetched from 0x1098.

 Another example could be find here: